pschatzmann/MD_YM2413/README.md

 To test the functionality of the Emulator, the examples have been extended to output the audio from the Emulator using the [AudioTools](https://github.com/pschatzmann/arduino-audio-tools) project:  The [AudioKit](https://github.com/pschatzmann/arduino-audiokit) is used as output device, but you can replace this with any supported output stream class (e.g. I2SStream, AnalogAudioStream...)

-Because of the limited functionality of the Emulator, however most examples do not work, pr do not sound good.
+Because of the limited functionality of the Emulator, however most examples do not work, nor do not sound good.
 So I recommend to stick with the original functionality and use it togheter with a proper YM2413 chip.

 ## RAM